ragavancse/InventoryManagement/README.md

 ## Default username and password

-The default username is `admin`, and the default password is `changeme`.
+The default username is `admin`, and the default password is `admin`.
 Please change the password before you use this in real life!

 ## Screenshots